 Nizhny Novgorod (formerly known as Gorky) is the fifth biggest city in Russia, with a population of over 1.25 million people, and is an important historic site.
 Despite its size, there are only limited accommodation options.

-The distance between Moscow and Kaliningrad is 1,235km, with an approximate travel time of 2 hours by plane or up to 20 hours by train (which passes through Belarus and Lithuania).
-Border controls can result in delays of up to 6 hours for those travelling by road.
+The distance between Moscow and Kaliningrad is 1,235km, with an approximate travel time of 2 hours by plane or up to 20 hours by train, which passes through Belarus and Lithuania.
 The Kaliningrad Stadium is not within easy walking distance of the city.